 Celebrating 10 Years of Dance Making!

-A decade milestone calls for a party and this moment
+This decade milestone calls for a party and

-You are invited to join us for mini dances,
+You are invited to join us for mini dances and

 Where: Resource, Minneapolis, MN